-For those families that live in warmer climates year-round, a trip to a snowy white mountain ski resort may be the perfect getaway for you.
-Ski resorts are located all throughout the U.S., including New England, the Mid-Atlantic, California, the Rockies and even the Midwest, so don't stress about packing your bags for a cross-country flight.
-The only cross-country you'll be doing is skiing.
-Most resorts offer ski, stay and play packages that will work with any budget and time frame.
-And it's OK if you or your children have never hit the slopes before -- winter is the best time to enroll in a ski school and learn.
+For families that live in warmer climates year-round, a trip to a snowy white mountain ski resort may be the perfect getaway for you.
+You'll find a high concentration of ski resorts in Maine, New Hampshire, Vermont, New York and Pennsylvania on the East Coast, and Colorado, Utah and California on the West Coast.
+You'll also find great resorts in the Midwest.
+Many resorts offer ski, stay and play packages that work with any budget and time frame.
+And it's okay if you or your children have never hit the slopes before -- winter is the best time to enroll in a ski school and learn.
 At the end of a long day, sip hot cocoa and warm up by the fireplace with your family.

-We weren't kidding when we said that the Midwest offers ski resorts and Boyne Mountain Resort is a great one for families.
+We weren't kidding when we said that the Midwest offers fantastic ski resorts, and Boyne Mountain Resort is a great one for families.
 With a ski school that teaches children as young as 3 years old and the largest indoor water park in Michigan, Avalanche Bay, there will be something for everyone to do.
-Stay at the Boyne Highlands Resort for ski-in/ski-out access, snowmobiling, an arcade and a Saturday night kids club.
-Plus parents will love the 55 ski runs during the day and the Zoo Bar at night, for an evening cocktail and live music.
+Stay at Boyne Highlands Resort for ski-in/ski-out access, snowmobiling, an arcade and a Saturday night kids' club.
+Parents love the 55 ski runs during the day and the Zoo Bar at night, for an evening cocktail and live music.

 Boyne Highlands Resort

 Hitting a major city like New York, Chicago or Washington, D.C. during the holidays means your family will never lack for anything to do or see (not to mention plenty of restaurants remaining open on major holidays to ensure you are well fed)!
 Visit historical sites, stroll through museums and take in shows at the theater.
 Find kid-specific fun like discovery museums, zoos and aquariums.
 Need more ideas?
-We have a list of our 10 Best Cities for Families to get you started.
+See our list of the 10 Best Cities for Families to get you started.

-New York City is magical during the winter months, especially near the holidays.
-Plan for a busy week or weekend in the Big Apple, but make it easier by staying in center of it all at the Casablanca Hotel.
+The Big Apple is magical during the winter months, especially near the holidays.
+Plan for a busy week or weekend in the Big Apple, but make it easier by staying in the center of it all at the Casablanca Hotel.
 With complimentary breakfast and snacks, you'll save money on meals, and the hotel is located near Times Square, so you won't miss any of the action.
-Be sure to see the Rockefeller Center Christmas Tree, the holiday windows at Macy's and stroll through Central Park where the kids can play in the snow.
+Be sure to see the Rockefeller Christmas Tree, the holiday windows at Macy's, and Central Park.

 Disney won't come cheap when you factor in tickets, meals, transportation, unavoidable gift shop purchases, character dining and more.
-Save a little in your pocket, but don't lose any of the experience at one of Disney's All-Star Resorts, including All-Star Music, All-Star Sports, All-Star Movies and the newest value property, Disney's Art of Animation Resort.
-The Value Resorts properties provide budget-friendly rates, themed rooms and pools, family suites with mini kitchens, and free transportation to and from all Walt Disney World theme parks.
+Save a little in your pocket, but don't lose any of the experience at Disney's Art of Animation Resort.
+The property features themed family suites that sleep up to six guests, plus themed pools and free transportation to and from all of the theme parks in Disney World.